Nonasymptotic bounds on the estimation error of MCMC algorithms: Introduction

-Nonasymptotic rates of convergence of geometrically, polynomially and subgeometrically ergodic Markov chains to their stationary distributions have been investigated in many papers \cite{Meyn1994computable, rosenthal1995rates, roberts1999bounds, rosenthal2002quantitative, jones2004sufficient, fort2003computable, douc2004quantitative, baxendale2005renewal, fort2003polynomial, douc2007computable, robertsquantitative} under assumptions similar to our Section \ref{Sec:Geom} and \ref{Sec:Poly}, together with an aperiodicity condition that is not needed for our purposes.
+Nonasymptotic rates of convergence of geometrically, polynomially and subgeometrically ergodic Markov chains to their stationary distributions have been investigated in many papers \cite {Meyn1994computable,rosenthal1995rates,roberts1999bounds,rosenthal2002quantitative,jones2004sufficient,fort2003computable,douc2004quantitative,baxendale2005renewal,fort2003polynomial,douc2007computable,robertsquantitative} under assumptions similar to our Section \ref{Sec:Geom} and \ref{Sec:Poly}, together with an aperiodicity condition that is not needed for our purposes.
 Such results, although of utmost theoretical importance, do not directly translate into bounds on accuracy of estimation, as they allow to control only the bias of estimates and the so-called burn-in time.

-\section{Regeneration Construction and Notation}
+\section{Regeneration construction and notation}

-Assume $P$ has invariant distribution $\pi$ on $\X$, is $\pi$-irreducible and Harris recurrent.
+Assume $P$ has invariant distribution $\pi$ on $\mathcal{X}$, is $\pi $-irreducible and Harris recurrent.
 The following one step small set Assumption \ref{as:SmallSetCond} is verifiable for virtually all Markov chains targeting Bayesian posterior distributions.
-It allows for the regeneration/split construction of Nummelin \cite{nummelin1978splitting} and Athreya and Ney \cite{athreya1978new}. \begin{ass}[Small Set] There exist a Borel set $J\subseteq\X$ of positive $\pi$ measure, a number $\beta>0$ and a probability measure $\nu$ such that
+It allows for the regeneration/split construction of Nummelin \cite {nummelin1978splitting} and Athreya and Ney \cite{athreya1978new}.